 Most Beautiful Provence Villages #15 Sault

-Sault, the northern most village in the Vaucluse plateau of Luberon, is often referred to as the Lavender capital of Provence.
-Surrounded by acres of lavender fields, which is it’s main produce, Sault holds the annual Lavender festival on Aug 15 which we attended.
 Sadly, all the lavender was gone from the fields and the sunflowers had dried up, but we had fun scouring the different stores and walking through the streets of this bustling village.
-The best time to visit Provence to see Sault in it’s full glory is between mid June to July and if you are planning to attend the lavender festival, arrive as early as you can or else parking will be a nightmare.
+The best time to visit Provence to see Sault in its full glory is between mid June to July and if you are planning to attend the lavender festival, arrive as early as you can or else parking will be a nightmare.

-Villars is possibly the tiniest village in Luberon and is another quiet place with great views to rest your tiring feet.
+Villars is possibly one of the tiniest villages in Southern France.
+Located in Luberon, this is another quiet place with great views to rest your tiring feet.
 Tourists often miss this pint sized commune, so it is a great place to rest and get some good shots of the Luberon valley from one of it’s lookout points.

 I hope you enjoyed reading this post and have placed Provence on the very top of your travel list!
-Luberon valley is dotted with so many beautiful villages that it will take a good 2 weeks to see all.
-We made the best of our 7 days there and hope to return to see the lavender and sunflowers in bloom in future!
+Luberon valley is dotted with so many beautiful Provence villages that it will take a good 2 weeks to see all.
+We made the best of our 7 days there and hope to return to see the lavender and sunflowers in bloom in future in these villages of Southern France!
 See the map below for these 17 villages and towns that we covered.

 Most Beautiful Provence Villages and Towns -Handy Map